speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 ## What is MLIR?
 (And Why Should You Care?)

-When I first encountered MLIR, I thought it was "just another compiler framework."
-I was wrong.
-MLIR represents a fundamental rethinking of how we build compilers, and understanding its philosophy will change how you approach language implementation forever.
+MLIR (Multi-Level Intermediate Representation) emerged from a recognition by Chris Lattner and the compiler community that LLVM, despite its tremendous success, had "painted itself into a corner" in certain fundamental ways.
+Understanding what MLIR addresses helps us see why it matters for modern compiler construction.

-### The Historical Problem
+### The LLVM Success Story and Its Limits

+LLVM revolutionized compiler infrastructure when it emerged in the early 2000s.
+Its clean IR design, modular architecture, and permissive licensing made it the foundation for countless projects from Clang to Swift to CUDA.
+But as Chris Lattner observed, LLVM's single-level IR approach created constraints that became increasingly apparent:

-Let me take you back to 2017.
-Google's TensorFlow team had a problem: LLVM wasn't cutting it for machine learning workloads.
-Why not?
-Because LLVM was designed for general-purpose CPU code generation in the 1990s-2000s era.
-It operated at a low abstraction level, think pointers, registers, and basic blocks, and had accumulated decades of technical debt.
+**The abstraction mismatch:** LLVM IR was designed for general-purpose CPU code generation.
+It operates at a relatively low abstraction level with pointers, registers, and basic blocks.
+This works beautifully for C-like languages targeting CPUs, but creates challenges for:
+- Machine learning workloads that need tensor-level reasoning
+- Polyhedral loop optimizations that require structured loop representations
+- Domain-specific accelerators (GPUs, TPUs, FPGAs, neuromorphic processors)
+- High-level algebraic transformations before lowering to machine operations

-But here's the deeper issue: **modern compilers need to optimize at multiple abstraction levels**.
-When you're compiling a neural network, you need to:
+**The core tension:** Modern compilers need to optimize at multiple abstraction levels simultaneously.
+When compiling a neural network, you want to:
 - Reason about tensor shapes and dimensions (high-level)
 - Apply algebraic simplifications (mid-level)
 - Generate efficient SIMD code (low-level)
-- Target GPUs, TPUs, or custom accelerators (hardware-specific)
+- Target diverse hardware (CPUs, GPUs, custom accelerators)

-Traditional compilers force you into a single intermediate representation (IR).
-You start with high-level source code, immediately lower to the single IR, optimize there, and emit machine code. **The problem?** Once you've lowered to that single IR, you've lost the high-level structure you need for sophisticated optimizations.
+Traditional compilers, including LLVM-based ones, force an immediate descent to a single IR.
+You start with high-level source code, lower to the IR, optimize there, and emit machine code.
+But once you've lowered to that IR, you've discarded the high-level structure you need for sophisticated domain-specific optimizations.
+As Jeremy Kun notes, "the rigid for loop structure had been discarded" by the time code reaches traditional optimizers.
+You can't optimize what you can no longer see.

 ### Enter MLIR: A Philosophy, Not Just a Tool